 Ash Removal / Emerald Ash Borer

 Emerald Ash Borer Emerald (EAB), Agrilus planipennis Fairmaire, is an exotic beetle that was discovered in southeastern Michigan near Detroit in the summer of 2002.
-The adult beetles nibble on ash foliage but cause little damage.
-The larvae (the immature stage) feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients.
+The larvae feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients.
 Unlike other trees, which remain relatively stable after they die, ash trees lose moisture internally very quickly and begin to fall apart soon after they die creating public nuisance or hazard situations.

 Since its discovery, EAB has:

-- Killed tens of millions of ash trees in southeastern Michigan alone, with tens of millions more lost in Illinois,
+- Killed tens of millions of ash trees across the United States.

-- Caused regulatory agencies and the USDA to enforce quarantines (Michigan, Illinois, Indiana, Iowa, Maryland, Minnesota, Missouri, Ohio, New York, Ontario, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin, and Kentucky) and fines to prevent potentially infested ash trees, logs or hardwood firewood from moving out of areas where EAB occurs.
+- Caused regulatory agencies and the USDA to enforce quarantines and fines to prevent potentially infested ash trees, logs or hardwood firewood from moving out of areas where EAB occurs.

 - Cost municipalities, property owners, nursery operators and forest products industries tens of millions of dollars.